 The sweetmeat of kings, the fuel of warriors, spinach is bursting with colour.
 The brighter, tangier purslane is a delight still waiting to conquer the West.
 Berrin Torolsan eats greens with relish

 The egg is the most flattering of partners.
 Berrin Torolsan makes light work of Turkish classics, from succulent meatloaf to silky meringues, from tangy sauces to honeyed crêpes.

-Radiant orbs of sunshine, oranges bring delight to the senses with the heady scent of their blossom, the spice of their frasgrant peel, the mouth-watering tang of their juicy flesh.
+Radiant orbs of sunshine, oranges bring delight to the senses with the heady scent of their blossom, the spice of their fragrant peel, the mouth-watering tang of their juicy flesh.
 And vitality comes as an added gift.
 From salad to sorbet, Berrin Torolsan picks the best of the zest

 Capsules of concentrated energy, nuts are healthful as well as delicious